SpoonX/aurelia-authentication/doc/baseConfig.md

 storageKey = 'aurelia_authentication';
 // full page reload if authorization changed in another tab (recommended to set it to 'true') storageChangedReload = false;
 // optional function to extract the expiration date.
-Takes the server response as parameter and returns number of seconds! since 1 January 1970 00:00:00 UTC (Unix Epoch)
+Takes the server response as parameter and returns NumericDate = number of seconds! since 1 January 1970 00:00:00 UTC (Unix Epoch)
-// eg (expires_in in sec): getExpirationDateFromResponse = serverResponse => new Date().getTime() + serverResponse.expires_in / 1000;
+// eg (expires_in in sec): getExpirationDateFromResponse = serverResponse => new Date().getTime() / 1000 + serverResponse.expires_in;
 getExpirationDateFromResponse = null;
 // optional function to extract the access token from the response.
 Takes the server response as parameter and returns a token
 // eg: getAccessTokenFromResponse = serverResponse => serverResponse.data[0].access_token;